Mt Kisokoma-gatake (木曽駒ヶ岳)

 Once we got our fill of photos, we climbed up to the summit of Mt Kisokoma-gatake, which was full of hikers.

-From here, the easiest course is to retrace your steps back to the ropeway.
-However I opted for the medium difficulty course instead, which in total was less than 7km and 670m of elevation, so I thought it didn't sound too hard.
+From here, if you are taking the shortest course you can retrace your steps back to the ropeway.
+However I opted for “medium difficulty” loop course instead, which had a distance of under 7km and around 670m of elevation.

 As well as the raichou, the mountain is known for hosting a large variety of wildflowers